Strange star: Crust collapse

 For a strange star's crust to collapse, it must accrete matter from its environment in some form.

 The release of even small amounts of its matter causes a cascading effect on the star's crust.
-This is thought to result in a massive release of magnetic energy as well as electron and positron pairs in the initial phases of the collapsing stage.
-This release of high energy particles and magnetic energy in such a short period of time causes the newly released electron/positron pairs to be directed towards the poles of the strange star due to the increased magnetic energy created by the initial secretion of the strange star's matter.
-Once these electron / positron pairs are directed to the star's poles, they are then ejected at relativistic velocities, which is proposed to be one of the causes of FRBs.
+This is thought to result in a massive release of magnetic energy as well as electron-positron pairs in the initial phases of the collapsing stage.
+This release of high-energy particles and magnetic energy in such a short period of time causes the newly released electron-positron pairs to be directed towards the poles of the strange star due to the increased magnetic energy created by the initial secretion of the strange star's matter.
+Once these electron-positron pairs are directed to the star's poles, they are then ejected at relativistic velocities, which is proposed to be one of the causes of fast radio bursts.

 Primordial strange stars

-Theoretical investigations have revealed that quark stars might not only be produced from neutron stars and powerful supernovae, they could also be created in the early cosmic phase separations following the Big Bang.
+Theoretical investigations have revealed that quark stars might not only be produced from neutron stars and powerful supernovae, they could also be created in the early cosmic phase separations following the Big Bang, similar to hypothetical primordial black holes.

 If these primordial quark stars can transform into strange quark matter before the external temperature and pressure conditions of the early universe renders them unstable, they might become stable, if the Bodmer–Witten assumption holds true.
 Such primordial strange stars could survive to this day.